techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-9.md

 - BBC micro:bits + USB cables (or simulator)
 - Laptops / Chromebooks with internet access
 - Batteries (for untethered play)
-- Space to stand in a circle for testing

 ---